angusgee/cat-gpty/README.md

 - Error checking
 - Security vulnerability assessment
-- Improvements to memory and time complexity
+- Improve memory and time complexity
 - Add comments and create documentation
+- Add requirements to your project e.g. new component
+- Help to resolve error messages

 The contents of your project are named and concatenated together, exported to a file and copied to your clipboard.

-You can get the entire context of your project with only a couple of key presses.
+You get the entire context of your project with only a couple of key presses, and can easily exclude irrelevant files.

 Pro tip: iterate!
 Asking it to check again only takes a few more seconds and mitigates against innacurate results.
 Why not have it review your code for bugs, then check again for vulnerabilities?

 ## Getting started

-tbc.
+tbc